 alarm and issue a full Service Report

-If Detector Inspector attend a STRA property that is already compliant with the STRA fire standards and no work apart from service of the alarm is required, the property will be invoiced at our standard smoke alarm safety service rate of $99 incl.
+If Detector Inspector attends a STRA property that is already compliant with the STRA Fire Standard and no work apart from service of the alarm is required, the property will be invoiced at our standard smoke alarm safety service rate of $99 incl.
 GST per property.

 STRA Fire Safety Starter Pack

-Includes the cost of servicing any existing alarms or, where no alarms, the cost of the first new alarm.
+Includes the cost of servicing any existing alarms or the callout for smoke alarm installation or upgrade.

 Incl.
 GST per annum